SegersIan/architecture-handbook/architecture-styles/readme.md

 ## Monolithic vs Distributed Architectures

 Neither is better than the other, each answers a specific set of needs.
+The fundamental decision rests on how many [quanta](../architecture-characteristics/readme.md#architectural-quanta) the architect discovers during the design process.
+If the system can manage with a single quantum (in other words, one set or architecture characteristics), then a monolithic architecture offers many advantages.
+On the other hand, differing architecture characteristics for components requires distributed architecture to accommodate the differing architecture characteristics.

+The ability to determine a fundamental design characteristic of architecture (monolith vs distributed) early in the design process highlights one of the advantages of using the architecture quantum as a way of analyzing architecture characteristics scope and coupling.

-Read about [components](../topics/components.md#choosing-between-monolithic-vs-distributed-architectures) that can assist in the thought process in identifying your components and what architectural style might be more suitable.
+Read about [components](../topics/components.md) that can assist in the thought process in identifying your components and what architectural style might be more suitable.
 You can't understand architectural styles without understanding [Architecture Characteristics](../architecture-characteristics/readme.md) and [components](../topics/components.md).

 ## Distributed Architecture Considerations